percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.0.0.rst

   * Supports advanced Kubernetes features such as pod disruption budgets, node selector, constraints, tolerations, priority classes, and affinity/anti-affinity
   * You can use either PersistentVolumeClaims or local storage with hostPath to store your database
   * Supports a replica set Arbiter member
+  * Supports Percona Server for MongoDB versions 3.6 and 4.0

 Installation